FREDA: Flexible Relation Extraction Data Annotation: Related Work

 Each sentence is labeled by at least two annotators to ensure high data quality.
 The authors report an average of 3.9 minutes to annotate a single sentence by up to 3 annotators.
 In our approach, Entity Linking is not explicitly done.
 However, this step is only responsible for 28\% of the time spent according to their study, and therefore a significant amount of time (about 2.8 minutes) is still needed to annotate a sentence.

 There is also a variety of web-based annotation tools available, open-source tools, such as BRAT \cite{stenetorp2012brat}, as well as proprietary ones, such as Prodigy\footnote{\url{https://prodi.gy/}}, which can be used for RE data annotation, among a variety of other NLP tasks.
-However, these tools are complicated to set up and use, making RE data annotation a time-consuming task, similar to what was reported by \newcite{mesquita2019knowledgenet}.
+However, these tools are complicated to set up and use, making RE data annotation a time-consuming task, similar to \cite{mesquita2019knowledgenet}.